-Parallel port problems Action The parallel port cannot be accessed, or the number of parallel ports displayed is less than the number of parallel ports installed.
 Verify that: 1.
 Each port is assigned a unique address.
 To verify the address, run the Configuration/Setup Utility program, and select Devices and I/O Ports.
 See "Devices and I/O Ports" on page 41 for additional information.
-2. The parallel-port adapter, if you installed one, is properly installed and firmly seated.
-For information on installing adapters, see "Installing or removing ISA and PCI adapters" on page 83.
+The parallel-port adapter, if you installed one, is properly installed and firmly seated.
+For information on installing adapters, see "Installing or removing ISA and PCI adapters" on page 82.
 If the items above are correct, have the system serviced.
-Serial port problems Action The serial port cannot be accessed, or the number of serial ports displayed is less than the number of serial ports installed.
-Verify that: Each port is assigned a unique address.
+Action Verify that: Each port is assigned a unique address.
 To verify the address, run the Configuration/Setup Utility program, and select Devices and I/O Ports.
 See "Devices and I/O Ports" on page 41 for additional information.
 The serial-port adapter, if you installed one, is properly installed and firmly seated.
-For information on installing adapters, see "Installing or removing ISA and PCI adapters" on page 83.
+For information on installing adapters, see "Installing or removing ISA and PCI adapters" on page 82.
 If the items above are correct, have the system serviced.
-A serial device does not work.
 Verify that the serial port is enabled and is assigned a unique address.
 If the items above are correct, have the system serviced.

-Universal serial bus (USB) port problems Action The USB ports cannot be Verify that: accessed, or the number of serial buses displayed is less than the number of serial buses installed.
-Each bus is assigned a unique address.
+Universal serial bus (USB) port problems Action The USB ports cannot be accessed, or the number of serial buses displayed is less than the number of serial buses installed.
+Verify that: Each bus is assigned a unique address.
 Each port is assigned a unique address.
 To verify the address, run the Configuration/Setup Utility program, and select Devices and I/O Ports.
 See "Devices and I/O Ports" on page 41 for additional information.
 The USB device is properly installed and firmly seated.
 The serial-port adapter, if you installed one, is properly installed and firmly seated.
-For information on installing adapters, see "Installing or removing ISA and PCI adapters" on page 83.
+For information on installing adapters, see "Installing or removing ISA and PCI adapters" on page 82.
+A USB device does not work.
 If the items above are correct, have the system serviced.
-A USB device does not Verify that: work.
-The USB is enabled and is assigned a unique address.
+Verify that: The USB is enabled and is assigned a unique address.
 For information on using the Configuration/Setup Utility program, see "Using the Configuration/Setup Utility program" on page 39.
 The USB clock speed matches the clock speed of the USB device.
 If the items above are correct, have the system serviced.
 A serial device does not work.
 Verify that the serial port is enabled and is assigned a unique address.
 If the items above are correct, have the system serviced.